See also

 Investigations

-Investigations, including CXR, are not recommended routinely for CAP, particularly in those with mild disease who are expected to be managed as an outpatient
+Investigations, including chest X-Ray (CXR), are not recommended routinely for CAP, particularly in those with mild disease who are expected to be managed as an outpatient

-- Recommended for children who require admission or if severe or complicated pneumonia is suspected
+- Recommended when severe or complicated pneumonia is suspected

-- Consider repeating if the child fails to clinically improve after 48–72 hours of appropriate antibiotic therapy
+- Consider repeating if the child deteriorates at any time or fails to clinically improve after 48-72 hours of appropriate antibiotic therapy

-- Follow-up CXR is not required for those who recover uneventfully
+- Follow-up CXR is not required for those who have uncomplicated pneumonia or small parapneumonic effusion and recover uneventfully

 - complicated pneumonia